Kethanvr/Download-Mediscan/README.md

   📷 <a href="https://github.com/Kethanvr" target="_blank">GitHub</a>
 </p>

 ### Get in Touch

 Have questions about MediScan or interested in collaboration?
-Feel free to reach out through any of my social media channels or visit the [contact page](/contact) on the MediScan website.
+Feel free to reach out through any of my social media channels or connect with me directly on [LinkedIn](https://www.linkedin.com/in/kethanvr/).

 ---